osisoft/PI-Adapter/V1/Diagnostics/Diagnostics.md

 | double | StorageTotalSize (uom=MB)             | Total size of the storage medium in use by the Edge Data Store                                   |
 | double | StorageFreeSpace (uom=MB)             | Free space available                                                                             |

-## EDS adapter diagnostics
+## Adapter diagnostics

-Each EDS adapter of the Edge Data Store produces its own diagnostics streams.
+Each adapter component produces its own diagnostics streams.

 ### Stream count